Rights and Responsibilities

 - the Student’s actions are of such a serious nature that they create an intimidating and hostile environment for work or study or constitute a serious threat to the ability of the University and its Members to carry out the University’s functions.

-- In such a case, the President shall provide the Student with a written suspension notice with a copy to the Registrar, the Secretary, the Dean of Students, the relevant Academic Dean(s), the Advisor, and the Security Department.
-The President shall inform the Student of his/her right to consult a student advocate from Advocacy and Support Services or a student advocacy service offered by a student association and shall also provide the Student with a copy of any supporting information and a copy of the Code.
+- In such a case, the Vice‑President or delegate shall provide the Student with a written Suspension notice with a copy to the Registrar, the Secretary, the Dean of Students, the relevant Academic Dean(s), the Advisor, and the Security Department.
+The Vice‑President or delegate shall inform the Student of their right to consult a student advocate from the Student Advocacy Office or a student advocacy service offered by a student association and shall also provide the Student with a copy of any supporting information and a copy of the Code.
+Should the Student Suspended from the University wish to meet an advocate on University premises, the Advisor may agree to make arrangements to allow such a meeting to take place.

-- Should the suspended Student be unable to attend the hearing within the prescribed delay, he/she shall notify the Secretary as soon as he/she is able to attend a hearing.
-Upon such notification, the Secretary shall convene a hearing as soon as possible.
+- Should the suspended Student be unable to attend the hearing within the prescribed delay, they shall notify the Secretary and the Secretary shall schedule the Hearing Panel when deemed appropriate, further to consultation with the Chair of the Hearing Panel.

-- In the event that the Hearing Panel determines that the original complaint was unfounded, that decision shall not invalidate the President’s prior action.
-However, every effort shall be made to remedy any academic disadvantage that the student may have experienced as a consequence of the Suspension.
+- In the event that the Hearing Panel dismisses the original complaint, that decision shall lift the Suspension.
+Notwithstanding the foregoing, the decision shall not invalidate the Vice‑President or delegate’s prior action.
+However, every effort shall be made to remedy any academic disadvantage that the Student may have experienced as a consequence of the Suspension within the limits of what is allowed pursuant to the University’s academic calendars and processes.

 Temporary Exclusion of a Member of the Faculty or Administrative and Support Staff